Have You Played Atari Today?

 By 1980, there are 36 cartridges available for the VCS, including a simplified version of soccer featuring three players to a side, plus goalies.
 After signing Brazilian football superstar Pele in 1980 to a five-year contract as spokesman, Atari quickly changes the name of the game from Soccer to Pele’s Soccer, resulting in one of the earliest celebrity athlete video game endorsements.
 But the company is about to make a move that will truly blow the lid off the home videogame industry: Atari becomes the first home videogame company to license an arcade game.
 It is Warner executive Manny Gerard who realizes the enormous home potential for arcade hit Space Invaders, originally made by Japanese game maker Taito and then licensed for North American release by Midway.
 He persuades Kassar to enter into an agreement with Taito for exclusive non-coin-operated, personal computer and handheld video game licenses for Space Invaders, and the January 1980 release of Atari’s home video game version becomes the killer app for the VCS; people rush out and buy the system just to play the game.
 There are 112 different variations on gameplay available, including invisible aliens, moving bunkers and simultaneous two-player action.
 Selling over a million cartridges in its first year, the arcade adaptation rakes in over $100 million for Atari, as well as moving tonnes of VCS consoles to people who want to play the game.
 The designer of the game, Rick Maurer, was one of a few, if not the only, early programmer for the VCS with previous video game design experience: he had created Pinball Challenge, Hangman and Pro Football for the Fairchild Channel F game console.
 As an Atari employee, he only earns his $11, 000 salary that year in the wake of Space Invaders.
 He eventually moves to the Atari arcade division and their more favourable bonus program.
 Looking at the market overall, dealers buy 1.7 million video games in 1980.

 Over the next two years, the Atari VCS completely dominates the home videogame market, its only rival of any significance being Mattel’s Intellivision unit.
 Profits for the company jump from $6 million in 1979 to $145 million in 1981, on sales of over $1 billion.
 In November of 1981, Atari announces a deal with Namco for exclusive rights to license, build and sell their new arcade games for North America and elsewhere, along with home game rights for the company’s Galaxian and Pac-Man.
 This paves the way for Atari’s dubious version of the latter arcade game for the 2600 in 1982.
 Bucking industry convention, the idea of keeping toy promotion only to the end-of-year Holiday season is thrown out the window; Atari begins pushing the VCS and all of its games throughout the year, including a $75 million ad campaign through 1982.
 The company also spends $334,000 for a commercial spot during Super Bowl XVI.
 Combined with $25 million in cooperative ad dollars spent by Atari dealers, Atari figures this makes them the biggest spender in advertising for a single brand in America.
 This year also sees Atari provide full sponsorship of a prime-time science education series of TV specials produced by two alumni from the PBS series Nova, Graham Chedd and John Angier.
 Titled Discover: The World of Science, it is produced in association with science magazine Discover, and airs on around 75 stations across the U.S, covering more than 80% of American homes.
 Hosting duties for the show are carried out by Peter Graves, of Mission: Impossible and Airplane: The Movie fame.
 Atari co-produces some episodes at a cost of $1 million each which promote computer use and literacy, a nice bit of synergy with the company’s 8-bit home computer line.
 After the video game market evaporates in 1983-1984, the science series finds a home at PBS.
 The VCS monopolizes family use of the television set to such an extent that TV pundits start referring to the “Big Four” networks: CBS, ABC, NBC, and Atari.
 Over the course of its production run, over 200 games are produced for the VCS/2600 by 40 manufacturers.
 Approximately 120 million cartridges are sold, and there are 55 different compatible videogame systems eventually released worldwide.
-Atari, the company that had shrunk Warner Communication’s market share during the early days of the VCS is now responsible for half of the mother corporation’s profits, with revenues for Warner in 1981 alone amounting to $1.23 billion.
-But perhaps sensing something in the wind, perhaps tired of toiling under Kassar, perhaps just tired… Al Alcorn, maker of PONG, this year is one of the last of the originals to leave Atari.
+Atari, the company that had shrunk Warner Communication’s market share during the early days of the VCS is now responsible for half of the mother corporation’s profits, with sales for Atari in 1981 at over $600 million, and total revenues for Warner amounting to $1.23 billion.
+But despite this success, perhaps sensing something in the wind, perhaps tired of toiling under Kassar, perhaps just tired… Al Alcorn, hardware designer of the Atari arcade game PONG, in 1981 is one of the last of the originals to leave Atari.

 Riding the Digital Wake

-The 2600 continues to remain a cottage industry for third-party developers of hardware add-ons for the system.
-The SuperCharger is released by in August of 1982 by Arcadia Corporation and designed by former Atari engineer and home PONG co-creator Bob Brown, also serving as executive vice-president of the company.
+The 2600, however, remains as a cottage industry for third-party developers of hardware add-ons for the system.
+One of the most significant and successful of these is the SuperCharger, released in August of 1982 by Arcadia Corporation and designed by former Atari engineer and home PONG co-creator Bob Brown, who also serves as executive vice-president of Arcadia.
 Another former Atari employee, Craig Nelson, is also involved in the venture.
 They are forced to change their company name to Starpath after threats of litigation from Emerson Electronics, maker of the Arcadia 2001 home game console.
 The SuperCharger, initially offered at $69.95 and eventually dropped to $49.95, is an outsized cartridge that plugs into the VCS and adds an extra 6K of RAM memory available to the system.
-It also boosts the graphics capability, allowing for hi-res output.
+It also boosts the graphics capability, allowing for more objects onscreen at a time and hi-res output.
 A cable comes out the side of the SuperCharger and ends in a 1/4 inch audio jack, which users plug into the headphone jack of any regular cassette recorder.
 They can then play games sold by Starpath on audio cassette tape, with each priced at an attractive $14.95.
 Loading a game in via this procedure usually takes about 30 seconds, and a clean duplicate version of the game is offered on the other side of the cassette if something goes wrong with the original.
+Putting games on cassette tape has another advantage: programs for the SuperCharger typically have relatively complex multiple levels, that the system can load in off the tape as play progresses.
 Phaser Patrol is the tape packed in with the SuperCharger, a graphically advanced version of the popular game Star Raiders for Atari’s 400/800 computers, then ported later for the 2600.
-Others games are released for the system, such as Escape From the Mindmaster (working title: Labyrinth), Rabbit Transit (working title: Harebrain and Hopalong Catastrophe) and Communist Mutants From Space.
+Others games are released for the system, such as Escape From the Mindmaster (working title: Labyrinth), Rabbit Transit (working titles: Harebrain and Hopalong Catastrophe) and Communist Mutants From Space.
 The company is also actually able to produce an official version of the arcade classic Frogger for the 2600, in the face of another version released for that system by Parker Brothers.
-This is because Parker Brothers only has the cartridge rights for the game from Sega, opening the door for Starpath’s version on tape cassette.
+This is because Parker Brothers only has the cartridge rights for the game from Sega, opening the door for Starpath’s version on magnetic media.

 12 games are eventually sold for the SuperCharger, including two sold via mail order after Starpath declares bankruptcy.
 The company is eventually merged with computer game maker Epyx.
 One prototype product never released by Starpath, called Sweat: The Decathlon Game, ends up as the basis for Epyx’s hugely popular sports extravaganza Summer Games.